Economy of Lebanon: Foreign investment

 There are few restrictions on foreign investment, barring Israeli citizens and entities.
 There are no country-wide U.S. trade sanctions against Lebanon, although Hezbollah and individuals associated with it have been targeted by the American government.
 Foreign ownership of real estate is legal under certain conditions.

 According to a report by The Wall Street Journal, "Lebanon has one of the world's highest public debt-to-gross domestic product ratios, rising to over 150% as it takes on more debt to plug budget holes."
 In January 2019, in a move to boost the economy of Lebanon and help the country overcome its debts, Qatar pledged to buy $500 million's worth of government bonds.
 In June 2019, Bloomberg reported that Qatar had bought some of the bonds and planned to complete the rest of the investment soon.

 Remittances

 Lebanon benefits from its large, cohesive, and entrepreneurial diaspora.
 Over the course of time, emigration has yielded Lebanese "commercial networks" throughout the world.
-As a result, remittances from Lebanese abroad to family members within the country total $8.2 billion and account for one fifth of the country's economy.
+Consequently, in 2009, remittances from Lebanese abroad to family members within the country totaled $8.2 billion and accounted for one fifth of the country's economy.
 Nassib Ghobril, the head of research and analysis for Byblos Bank, calculates that Lebanese abroad supply Lebanon with about $1,400 per capita every year.